forensicanalysis/artifactcollector/README.md

 supported_os: [Windows]
 ```

-Currently the output to stdout and stderr is saved, but generated
+Currently, the output to stdout and stderr is saved, but generated
 files are not collected.

 ### Cross compilation

-Cross compilation is a bit more difficult, as a cross compiler like MinGW is required by CGO.
+Cross compilation is a bit more difficult, as a cross-compiler like MinGW is required by CGO.

 Example cross compilation for Windows: